White Nights (short story): Synopsis

 On their second meeting, Nastenka seeks to find out more about him.
-He tells her that he has no history because he has spent his life utterly alone.
-When she presses him to continue, he suggests that he is of the type of the "dreamer". "'The dreamer'", he explains, "is not a human being, but a creature of an intermediate sort."
-He gives a long speech (in a style that anticipates that of the Underground Man in Notes from Underground), about his longing for companionship, leading Nastenka to comment "...you talk as if you were reading from a book".
-He begins to tell his story in the third person, calling himself "the hero".
+He tells her that he has spent his life utterly alone.
+He talks about his longing for companionship, and begins to tell his story in the third person, calling himself "the hero".
 This "hero" is happy at the hour when all work ends and people walk about.
-He references Vasily Zhukovsky and mentions "The Goddess of Fancy".
 He dreams of everything, from befriending poets to having a place in the winter with a girl by his side.
 He says that the dreariness of everyday life kills people, while in his dreams he can make his life as he wishes it to be.
-At the end of his moving speech, Nastenka sympathetically assures him that she will be his friend.
+Nastenka sympathetically assures him that she will be his friend.